Syed-Hamza13/Spade-19-Study-Buddy/README.md

-this is for samadhan 2.0 hackathon this is for progress tracking also hey there
+This is repo is for vivek